-When it comes to data processing involving more than one stakeholder, one of the first and most important question to answer is: are they acting as a data controller or a data processor?
+Where more than one party is involved in personal data processing operations, the first and most important question to answer is: are they acting as a controller or a processor?

-Indeed, depending on the role of the stakeholders (i.e. controller or processor), their responsibilities will greatly differ.
+Indeed, depending on the role of the parties (i.e. controller or processor), their obligations and responsibilities with regard to the processing of personal data they will greatly differ.

-The New European Data Protection Regulation (GDPR) applicable from May 2018 provides for three kind of relationship between stakeholders in a data processing:
+The European General Data Protection Regulation (GDPR) provides for three kind of relationship between parties involved in data processing operations:

 Controller to Processor

 Controller to Controller